Injury prevention programmes – Hamstring/Ankle strains

-At KneeCare in Auckland our ankle and knee specialists can provide the individual or team with a variety of services, including comprehensive screening protocols aimed at predicting and progressing performance, as well as risk identification and injury prevention programmes.
+At KneeCare in Auckland our specialised ankle and knee physiotherapists can provide the individual or team with a variety of services, including comprehensive screening protocols aimed at predicting and progressing performance, as well as risk identification and injury prevention programmes.

 Call KneeCare on 09 489 7577 to book an appointment.